You got engaged? Congratulations! And what now?

 Bali Photography Guide | Before the Shoot

 I photograph almost all portrait sessions using only natural light.
 I do this because this type of light makes for some stunning photographs!
-For session in Batur Volcanoes, Tamblingan, Rice Terrace, Campuhan, we’ll start so early from 6 or 7am.
-It’s the timing when the sunrise is start appearing, where the light is the “dreamiest”.
-At the waterfall, or monkey forest, we can start later as the location is under the shade.
+For a session North or Central Bali like Kintamani, Ubud, Bedugul I will start so early from six or seven am.
+It’s the timing when the sunrise starting to appear, where the light is the “dreamiest”.
+At most of the waterfall, and forest, we can start more later around nine or ten am as the location is under the shade.

-Beach in Bali is the most magnificient on sunset time.
+For most of the South Bali area, I prefer to do the session on sunset.
+Most of these spots are at the beaches of cliffs, so nothing can beat the beautiful sunset view.
 I begin all portrait sessions approximately four or two hours before the scheduled sunset during “the golden hour”.

 Bali Photography Guide | During the Shoot